The following is the second in a two-part series. To read the first part, click here.

 And, perhaps most helpfully to Avery, they scoured the countryside for witnesses who could help him build an alibi for the night of December 20, for he was not at home then.
 His story, of taking the ferry to Portsmouth and getting delayed until it was too late to return, seemed weak.
 But the Methodists found people willing to report that they had seen the minister at various times, leading to one conclusion: Either they were lying, or he would have been hard pressed to be at the site of Sarah’s death.

-Avery’s detractors charged that the Methodists were operating as a cabal, conspiring, lying and twisting facts to win his freedom.
+Avery’s detractors charged that the Methodists operated as a cabal, conspiring, lying and twisting facts to win his freedom.

 In the end, the prosecutor’s case proved to have too many holes to persuade the jury beyond a reasonable doubt.
-The letters found in Sarah’s belongings that arranged for the meeting on the 20th were not signed and couldn’t be definitively linked to Avery.
+The letters found in Sarah’s belongings that arranged for the meeting on the 20th were not signed.
+Nor could they be definitively linked to Avery.
 It wasn’t certain who sent them.
-Her reputation for dishonesty and history of threatening to kill herself was persuasive.
+Her reputation for dishonesty and history of threatening to kill herself helped persuade the jury.
 And, most harmful to the prosecution, her statements to her doctor were not allowed into testimony.

 The jury ruled that Avery was not guilty.
 The verdict astounded nearly everyone.
 Avery’s wife swooned when he walked into their house and informed her he was free.
 Among members of the public, there seemed to be a sense of acceptance at first.
 But it turned out to be more like a temporary stunned silence.

 For 27 days, the country had been transfixed by the trial.
 The public was fascinated as lawyers teased out facts, such as the color of the paper used in letters to Sarah, and as they picked away at every minor inconsistency in a witness statement.
 The verdict, at last, seemed to clear the way to the heart of the matter.